fzyzcjy/flutter_convenient_test/README.md

 This tool can be run without GUI and only produce log data and exit code, making it suitable to be run in a CI.
 If you want to examine the details with GUI, just open the generated artifact in the GUI using `Load Report` button.

+// TODO: Add more doc about how to use it (informal doc here: https://github.com/fzyzcjy/flutter_convenient_test/issues/240)

 ### Run single test/group

 Tap "Run" icon button after each test or group to re-run *only* that test/group, without running anything else.
 All within seconds - no need to recompile like what the original test package did.